Engineering privacy notice

 - we may receive information from other departments within the council, other government agencies and third-party partners

-- we may receive information from contractors or consultants that have been employed to undertake work on our behalf e.g. public consultation
+- we may receive information from contractors or consultants that have been employed to undertake work on our behalf, for example a public consultation

 - we may receive information from member of the public such as photos of flooding